 Can I run Veepn on Edge without using the Windows app?

 Yes, you can use the Veepn Edge extension to route only Edge traffic through the VPN.
 If you want device-wide protection, you’ll need the Veepn desktop app for Windows or macOS in addition to the Edge extension.
+Surfshark edgerouter setup and optimization guide for home networks, privacy, and streaming 2026

 Does Veepn protect DNS leaks in Edge?